 - 3.10 Income Tax Audits pertaining to tax year 2014 and subsequent tax years shall be processed through "IRIS".
 Whereas cases of Sales Tax and Federal Excise shall continue to be processed and routed through TAMS until launching of other alternate IT system. - 3.11 Each and every case shall be entered in to TAMS or IRIS whichever is applicable.
 All notices, letters and orders issued to the taxpayers should contain specific bar codes.
 Any notice issued or communication made otherwise shall not be construed as valid. - 3.12 The Commissioner shall assign the audit cases to the relevant team to be headed by an officer of appropriate level.
-Competence level and Sector expertise of team members may also be kept in view. - 3.13 Income Tax Manual Part-V and the Sales Tax Audit Hand Book may also be considered while conducting audit. - 3.14 After consultation with the Commissioner, the head of the audit team must communicate to the taxpayer the discrepancies found in the audit for his explanation before finalizing the audit. - 3.15 The Commissioners may assign audit cases to the audit team on rational and equitable basis depending upon nature and complexity of the cases.
+Competence level and Sector expertise of team members may also be kept in view. - 3.13 Income Tax Manual Part-V and the Sales Tax Audit Hand Book may also be considered while conducting audit. - 3.14 The Commissioners may assign audit cases to the audit team on rational and equitable basis depending upon nature and complexity of the cases. - 3.15 The procedures and guidelines mentioned in the check-lists and Board's earlier letters should be followed strictly.

-- 3.16 The procedures and guidelines mentioned in the check-lists and Board's earlier letters should be followed strictly. - 3.17 Audits are to be conducted fairly and with integrity within the given legal framework without creating unnecessary harassment to the taxpayer.
+3.16 Audits are to be conducted fairly and with integrity within the given legal framework without creating unnecessary harassment to the taxpayer.